 Lots of pictures, large images, ads and bucket loads of colour.

-A magazine is all about entertaining and relaxing reading.
+A magazine is all about the types of content that are entertaining and relaxing reading.
 Think about how people read a magazine by flipping through the pages, glancing at photos and only stopping to read when something grabs their attention.

 On the other hand, a blog’s aim is to inform, solve problems and answer questions.
 There is usually a lot of text with possibly only a few images.
 This post is definitely not a magazine article.

-An online magazine has to be beautifully designed to appeal to your target audience.
+An online magazine has to be of high quality and beautifully designed to appeal to your target audience.
 It’s all about the look.